vannguyengd/gooddata-ui/docs/18_dashboard_intro.md

 to register the customizations and passes the customization APIs.
 Once it does this for all plugins, it can create the extension and customization props for the Dashboard component.

+You can learn more about the plugins and how to [get started on this page](18_dashboard_plugins.md).

 ### Dashboard Loader

 On top of Dashboard Engine and Plugins sits the Dashboard Loader (loader).
 The responsibility of this component is to handle